 Among the museums not to be missed are the Museum of Nature and Archaeology, perfect for discovering Tenerife's aboriginal past and its archaeological finds as well as the natural evolution of this unique land.
 Other essential exhibitions are those housed in the Museum of Fine Arts or the House-Museum of Wine.

-12. Spend a family day at the theme parks
+12. Spend a day with the family in the theme parks

 The leisure offer in Tenerife is endless but if you travel with children to the island I recommend one of the most fun plans whatever time of the year you go.
 I'm talking about visiting some of the best amusement parks.